skywardmc/additive/docs/index.md

 If you want to talk about the pack or have any questions, please use the [Discord server](https://discord.gg/36Tv44cYte)!
 However, if you are asking for a feature to be added or giving a bug report, use the [issue tracker](https://github.com/intergrav/Additive/issues) instead.
 Thanks!

 ## Enjoy!
 Enjoy the modpack!
-Comment about it below here, or join my [modpack Discord](https://discord.gg/36Tv44cYte)!
+Comment about it below here or join my [modpack Discord](https://discord.gg/36Tv44cYte).

-Also, I know this page looks very similar to Adrenaline.
-Work smarter not harder is all I am going to say haha
+Also, I know this page looks remarkably like Adrenaline.
+Work smarter not harder is all I am going to say, haha.

 <script src="https://giscus.app/client.js"
         data-repo="intergrav/additive"